 Insider Tip: For a more natural wonder, check out the Amarillo Botanical Gardens where the flora and fauna are in full bloom.

 World’s Largest Thermometer

 Rain or shine, you can't miss the trumpeting obelisk of the world's largest thermometer.
 Willis Herron, a businessman with a penchant for mercury, was inspired to build the monument in commemoration of a record-breaking, 134-degree day that hit Death Valley in 1913.
 Built in 1991, the giant thermometer is 134 feet tall and racks up $8,000 a month in electrical charges.
-Having changed owners several times and been dark for years due to changes in management, the thermometer is scheduled to triumphantly return to duty on October 22 alongside a new gift shop aptly titled TEMP134.
+Having changed owners several times and been dark for years due to changes in management, the thermometer triumphantly returned to duty in October 2014 alongside a new gift shop aptly titled TEMP134.

 Insider Tip: Close to Baker is the Mojave National Preserve, home to vast landscapes of cacti and picturesque mountainscapes.

 WHERE: Red Wing, Minnesota